-One reason why iron levels in breast milk have come under scrutiny may be due to industrial promotion of the “higher” iron levels in infant formula since the 1980s.
+One reason why iron levels in breast milk are sometimes said to be “low” may be due to industrial promotion of the “higher” iron levels in infant formula since the 1980s.
 The iron supplements added to formula milk are much harder for a baby to absorb and consequently more iron has to be added to compensate.
-Babies can absorb 60 per cent of the iron in breast milk, compared with only 4 per cent of the iron in artificial milk 5.
-The high iron content in formula is not “better” than the normal amount in breast milk despite clever marketing giving that impression.
-In fact too much iron may increase the risk of illness 67.
+Babies can absorb 50% of the iron in breast milk, compared with only 2-9% of the iron in artificial milk and 4% from fortified baby cereals6.
+Lactose, the main sugar in breast milk assists iron absorption along with vitamin C.

 Too much of a good thing

 - Higher rates of infection.
 Breast milk contains a protein called lactoferrin that binds to any extra iron that your baby doesn’t use.
 This keeps harmful intestinal bacteria in check because otherwise they thrive and multiply if there is excess iron.
-If this system is overloaded by iron supplements, the harmful bacteria thrive, potentially leading to higher infection rates, diarrhoea and even microscopic bleeding8
+If this system is overloaded by iron supplements, the harmful bacteria thrive, potentially leading to higher infection rates, diarrhoea and even microscopic bleeding9

 - Colic.
-Iron supplements can affect some babies and cause colic type symptoms 10.
-Kelly Bonyata notes concern about lowered absorption of zinc and digestive upsets attributed to iron supplements11.
+Iron supplements can affect some babies and cause colic type symptoms 11.

 Babies need iron

 Although it is not good for a baby to have too much iron, it is nevertheless very important that they have enough.
 Symptoms of low iron can include slow weight gain, pale skin, no appetite and irritability (fussy behaviour) 13.

 Iron deficiency is said to be the most common nutrient disorder across the world.
-A deficiency in iron can lead to developmental delays and neurological problems which may not be reversible when treated.13.
+A deficiency in iron can lead to developmental delays and neurological problems which may not be reversible when treated.14.